Christina1281995/spatial_database_festival_backend/README.md

 ### Setting up the Database, the Tables, and the Data

 The only set conducted in PG admin was to create a database with the name "festival".
 The remainder of the set up is implemented with psychopg2.
 A set of functions is executed to connect with the database, check for the existence of a PostGIS extension and the database tables.
 Then, both are added and the tables are filled with data taken from CSV files stored online in this GitHub repository.
-Since the list of functions is quite long, it is placed at the bottom of this README page.
-Please refer to it for details on the functions.
+Since there are quite a few functions, a summarized list for reference is placed at the bottom of this README page.
+Please also refer to the functions.py file itself.

 ### User Interaction